orgesskura/Drone-Flight-Path/README.md

 The source code for the project is in the aqmaps folder.
 The heatmap folder was for a small part of coursework.
 We used Maven for the project.

+An example path for the date of 11-11-2020 is shown below:

 ![Screenshot](11_11_2020.png)